 Healthy eating, regular exercise, getting plenty of sleep, and engaging in positive social interaction are usually on the list of things recommended to combat depression and improve our mental health.
-But stress eating, quitting or reducing our regular exercise, difficulty maintaining regular sleep patterns, and choosing more time alone are typical reactions to depression.
+These behaviors improve the lifespan and quality of life in depressed and non-depressed individuals alike.

 “It’s long been believed people with major depression and some other serious mental illnesses tend to live shorter lives than others—and die more quickly than expected when they develop illnesses such as cancer, heart disease, stroke, and diabetes.

-However, the studies that contributed to this understanding were of patients who were under psychiatric care for their mental illness, not of all patients with depression…
+However, the studies that contributed to this understanding were of patients who were under psychiatric care for their mental illness, not of all patients with depression.

 Researchers found VA patients with depression died, on average, five years earlier than VA patients without that diagnosis.
-In addition, compared to other Veterans, people with depression lost more years of productive life they might otherwise have been expected to live.”
+In addition, compared to other Veterans, people with depression lost more years of productive life they might otherwise have been expected to live.

-Another, Canadian, study published in 2017, followed thousands of adults between the years 1952 and 2011 examining bouts of depression, lifestyle choices made by the participants, and mortality.
+Another Canadian study published in 2017, followed thousands of adults between the years 1952 and 2011 examining bouts of depression, lifestyle choices made by the participants, and mortality.
 The six-decade Canadian study looked at how depression affects lives over a long period of time, taking into account popular lifestyle trends and separating the data for men and women.
-The researchers also wanted to separate out the data about suicide and unintentional injuries, which have both been demonstrated to occur more often with depressed individuals.
+The researchers also wanted to separate out the data about suicide and unintentional injuries, which have both been demonstrated to occur more often in depressed individuals.
 The researchers focused on the data related to chronic conditions associated with depression.

 “The connection between depression and a shorter lifespan appeared strongest in the years following a depressive episode, leading the researchers to conclude that at least part of the risk might be reversed by effectively treating the mental illness.”